 Are you in need of some fresh and innovating employee recognition appreciation ideas?
 Say no more.
 I’ve created a complete list of 40 ideas to help you show your employees appreciation and recognition.

 Did you know that a recent TinyPulse study asked some employees what their leaders could do to improve employee engagement?

 The result was surprising as 58% of interviewees responded “more recognition”.
-For this reason, showing your staff appreciation and recognition are powerful weapons to combat employee turnover.
+For this reason, showing your staff appreciation and public recognition are powerful weapons to combat employee turnover.
 In short, more engagement means higher retention rates.
-The best thing is that designing a good recognition program is not a difficult challenge.
+The best thing is that designing a good employee recognition program is not a difficult challenge.

 With this in mind, let’s take a look at 40 staff appreciation ideas.